Blotny/spotify-unusual-stats/README.md

 ```

 Upload the `.zip` file from your Spotify export on the main page, then use the
-sidebar to navigate to the stats pages.
+topbar to navigate to the stats pages.

 ## Known limitations